U.S. IMMIGRATION & CITIZENSHIP

 Information is readily available online.
 For example, you can go to the USCIS website, fill out the forms, and file your case according to the instructions.
 If you have a clean case, clearly qualify for the immigration benefit, and have no criminal history, illegal entries or run-ins with immigration authorities, you can potentially do without a lawyer.

-You will save yourself time, avoid unnecessary risks, and minimize stress with an experienced lawyer.
-If you don’t have a lawyer, the process can be much more overwhelming and the outcome is much more uncertain.
+You will save yourself time, avoid risks, minimize stress and receive maximum benefits with Dyan Williams Law.
+Without our guidance, the process is usually much more overwhelming and the outcome is much more uncertain.